-When you are ready to turn the page, protect your rights and your future with experienced family law advocacy, we can give you the help you need to face family law challenges in Southwestern Pennsylvania.
+When you are ready to turn the page, protect your rights and your future with experienced family law advocacy, we can give you the help you need to face family law challenges in Western Pennsylvania.
 Call our Pittsburgh, Pennsylvania office for a free telephone consultation at 412-371-4500.

 it is increasingly common to move out of our hometowns in our global world.
 Many leave their families to go to college and end up staying there.
 Others “go where the money takes them” and move across the country for work.
 It is only natural that families form in places where one spouse has no family nearby.
 When the relationship breaks apart though, problems may arise.
 A suddenly single parent can quickly become overwhelmed at having no family nearby.
 It is often after a separation that one parent wants to move out of state to be closer to her support system.
 This feeling is understandable, but raises numerous questions for the other parent.
 “Can she take our child with her,” “is she allowed to move,” and “will I ever see our child again” are questions that parents bring to us when they are served with relocation paperwork.

 First, a word on how quickly a relocation matter proceeds.
 In Pennsylvania, absent unusual circumstances, parents must give at least 60 days’ notice to the other before they move.
 This means that a parent cannot tell you that tomorrow they’re moving to Florida with your child and be in compliance with the relocation statute.
 In the rare circumstances where it is not possible to give 60 days’ notice, the parent has to provide reasons.
 A mere “I didn’t know I had to give that much notice” will not suffice.